thierrygrimm/ml-pipeline-rental-prices/README.md

 :star2: Highlights:

-1. Reproducible end-to-end MLflow pipeline to predict rental prices, automatic, from data ingestion to the model deployment.
+1. Reproducible end-to-end MLflow pipeline to predict rental prices, automatic, from data to the final model.
 2. The pipeline is built for real-world data with noise, missing values, and outliers and can adapt to new data.
 3. Uses W&B (Weights and Biases) to track and visualize experiment results, store artifacts and trained models.
 This facilitates collaboration with reviewers and stakeholders.